FredDude2004/jukebox/README.md

 When you are done with the program, just send a KeyBoardInterrupt with ^C

+### NOTE:
+If you do not clear the queue before ending the program the queue the next time that you run the program it will replay the current song and go from there.

 ## Linux
 You can install all of the prerequisites using your distibustions package manager